-There's just 3 Saturdays to go until Christmas, can you believe it!
+There’s just 3 Saturdays to go until Christmas, can you believe it!
 During this chaotic time it’s easy to put your values aside and get caught up in the over-consumption craze that is the festive season.
 Over the coming weeks we’ll be posting handy tips to help you be more mindful when it comes to planning a festive celebration that is special, memorable and better for the planet.
-Here we start with 10 handy tips to get your creativity flowing.
+Here we start with 10 handy tips to get you on your merry way…

 1. Food, glorious food

 Let’s be honest, one of the best parts about Christmas is the food.
 A time of year when it’s perfectly acceptable to eat way more than you’re supposed to, and have nobody judge you for it.
 Lots of traditional Christmas meals revolve around a centrepiece ham, turkey or seafood extravaganza of some kind, and while these meals are delicious and heart-warming, they bring up many environmental and animal welfare concerns that are important to think about.

 The vast majority of turkeys in Australia are farmed in intensive farming systems (factory farming), in conditions similar to meat chickens – they have no access to the outdoors, no room to move around and experience very unnatural growth rates which lead to leg disorders and many other health issues.

 Now, the good news is that we’re not asking you to take these things off the menu entirely.
 The thing is, there are choices you can make that will not only taste better, but also do a world of good for animal welfare and the environment.
 We’ll share some of our favourite producers and suppliers around Australia to buy free range turkey, ham and sustainable seafood in no time, so stay tuned.
 Or you could also grab a copy of our nifty eBook The Good Fish Book – a tasty guide to sustainable seafood to get you started ($15).

 2. Lay off the plastic plates, straws, cups and glad wrap